PlutonusDev/sops/docs/military/eastsale.md

 !!! example
     <span class="hotline">**ES TCU** -> **ES ADC**</span>: "via MESWP for the RNP RWY 09, RGNT622”
     <span class="hotline">**ES ADC** -> **ES TCU**</span>: "RGNT622"

-## Miscellaneous
-### Circuit Operations
-VFR aircraft that will operate only in ADCs airspace shall be assigned SSR code 0100

-Circuit altitude will depend on the type of aircraft.
-Assign circuit altitudes for the following aircraft types:

-1. Military Jet - `A020`
-2. Civil Jet - `A015`
-3. Non-jet - `A010`

-The circuit direction for runways 04 and 27 are right hand only.